SANDI Solr: Search and Index API with AI-Powered Search

 Summary

 SANDI Solr combines traditional search with AI to provide semantic search and answer generation.
+It provides a ready-to-use foundation for building AI-powered search applications.
 The Docker Compose deployment makes it easy to set up and run.
-It provides a ready-to-use foundation for building AI-powered search applications.
+Get started with one command.